-Of course, greater importance is given to cases of organised crime, that is, criminal activity systematically committed by an hierarchically structured team of criminals who do not hesitate to undermine State guidelines (such as those regarding corruption) and/or resort to violence in order to achieve their illegal aims (see Courakis 1998, p.
-369f.; Kostaras 2000, p.
-76f.).
-However simple, the involvement of a company or individual in illegitimate and/or criminal activity, often the result of high-risk initiatives intended to facilitate (e.g. through bribery) the achievement of alleged business aims (the usual motive behind financial crime), will almost certainly result in problems for the smooth operation of the economy and society.
+Of course, greater importance is given to cases of organised crime, that is, criminal activity systematically committed by an hierarchically structured team of criminals who do not hesitate to undermine State guidelines (such as those regarding corruption) and/or resort to violence in order to achieve their illegal aims) (see Al. Kostaras, paper in Greek presented to the 7th Panhellenic Conference of the Greek Society of Penal Law, 1998, in the "Acts" of this Conference, published by "Law and Economy" publishers, Athens 2000, pp. 69-89: 76 f. and the author's study "Organised Crime in Greece", in: Revue internationale de Droit Pénal, v.69: 1998, 369-388: 369 f.).
+However, simply the involvement of a company or individual in illegitimate and/or criminal activity, often the result of high-risk initiatives intended to facilitate (e.g. through bribery) the achievement of alleged business aims (the usual motive behind financial crime), will almost certainly result in problems for the smooth operation of the economy and society.
 This makes a legal counterattack all the more necessary.

-Anyway, this campaign against financial crime has to be delicately conducted in a careful and balanced manner.
-One would want to avoid disrupting the smooth functioning of society in as far human rights and more pointedly, defendant's rights are concerned.
+In anyway, this campaign against financial crime has to be delicately conducted in a careful and balanced manner.
+One would want to avoid disrupting the normal functioning of society in as far human rights and more pointedly, defendant's rights are concerned.
 One would also wish to avoid repercussions on the economic front.
 It would be most undesirable to force small businesses to close down or stifle the economic growth of the free market.
-More useful would be the lifting of those unnecessary, restrictive conditions of economic life which draw citizens to financial crime.
+More useful would be the lifting of those unnecessary, restrictive conditions of economic life which draw citizens to financial crime

-Tackling financial crime within the existing, individual-orientated penal system, a system based on the traditional principles of responsibility and legality, will necessarily create a multitude of problems.
-In Greece, this system neither recognises penal responsibility for corporations and other juridical persons (societas delinquere non potest), nor allows penal prosecution against persons who simply exploit the law's shortcomings and loopholes (in fraudem legis), as is the case with most economic 'offenders' (cf. Courakis 1998, pp. 259-284).
+Tackling financial crime within the existing, individual-orientated penal system; a system based on the traditional principles of responsibility and legality, will necessarily create a multitude of problems.
+In Greece, this system neither recognizes penal responsibility for corporations and other juridical persons ("societas delinquere non potest"), nor allows penal prosecution against persons who simply exploit the law's shortcomings and loopholes ("in fraudem legis"), as is the case with most economic "offenders" (c.f. the author's study, Financial Crime [in Greek], Athens: A.N.
+Sakkoulas, 19982, pp. 259-284).
 Hence, apart from other strategic measures that have to be taken at political, economic and social levels, it is vital for some countries to renovate their existing penal structure towards a more modern, society-oriented model capable of meeting the needs of an integrated European Community.
-Surely the Corpus Juris of Penal Rules for the Protection of the Economic Interests of the EU (see above) is a first, decisive step in this direction.
+Surely the "Corpus juris of penal rules for the protection of the economic interests of the E.U." (see above, under b) is a first, decisive step in this direction.